 Let’s begin with how the app looks to the end user.
 This all starts out life as the Westfield malls app in the iTunes app store and for some time now, it’s been able to help you find stores in the centre.
 As of recently though, it has a “Parking” feature which allows you to enter a number plate and get back a series of images then receive directions on how to navigate to the one which appears to be your vehicle.
 Perhaps Westfield drew inspiration from Seinfeld’s The Parking Garage on this one!
 Here’s how it all ties together:

-To the casual user of the application, the number plates – and this is what I’m really talking about when I say “privacy” – appears to be indiscernible.
+To the casual user of the application, the number plates – and this is what I’m really talking about when I say “privacy” – appear to be indiscernible.
 Certainly it’s not clear from the images above but it’s also not clear after screen grabbing and expanding it:

 The number plate is actually AWC11A, but we’ll get back to that.